“Smallholder farmers increase their income by 50-100%. That’s impact.”

 “The investment universe is immense given we target food and agriculture, the largest sector in the world.”

 The investment universe is immense given we target food and agriculture, which is about the largest sector in the world.
 And I believe our pipeline testifies for this as we analyze more than 300 companies on an annual basis, which allows to be extremely selective.

 Are you looking for majority or minority shares?
 How big?

 We predominantly make significant minority investments, which guarantees us a board seat in the company and allows us and justifies us implementing our added value focused investment strategy.
 We are partners to these companies in the next steps in their growth trajectory.

 What ticket size would you generally be targeting?

-We typically invest around USD 15 million per company while and can go up to around USD 25m and as low as USD 5m.
+We typically invest around USD 15 m per company, starting from USD 5 m and going up to around USD 25m.
 However, the lower end of the spectrum will be more of an exception.

 Do you have preferences as to geography?

 We are a global fund and we select the most attractive opportunities regardless of the geography.
 However, we do try to build a geographically diversifies portfolio in line with our investment guidelines.

 When do you target to be fully invested?